facebookarchive/duckling_old/README.md

 **Protip:** Using (dim :number) is better than a regex like #”\d+”, because if will match any number even “twenty”, “minus six”, “2M”, etc.
-You actually leverage other Picsou rules that are just responsible to recognize numbers.
+You actually leverage other Duckling rules that are just responsible to recognize numbers.

 #### Slots